AI Infrastructure

 What’s the Real Risk of Getting This Wrong?

-The ABA’s Standing Committee on Ethics and Professional Responsibility has made it clear: the duty of competence (Rule 1.1) now includes understanding how technology tools handle client data.
+The ABA’s Standing Committee on Ethics and Professional Responsibility has made it clear: the duty of competence under Rule 1.1 now includes understanding how technology tools handle client data.
 A partner who approves cloud AI for privileged documents without understanding the data flow isn’t just making a technology mistake — they’re potentially breaching their ethical obligations.
+State bar associations are beginning to issue disciplinary actions for lawyers who used cloud AI with privileged data without appropriate safeguards, though the exact contours of liability are still developing through case law.

 FINRA fined several broker-dealers in 2024-2025 for inadequate supervision of AI tools that processed customer data.
 The fines ranged from $200,000 to $1.2 million.
-The common finding: firms lacked documented controls over how AI systems handled regulated information.
+The common finding across cases: firms lacked documented controls over how AI systems handled regulated information, and couldn’t produce evidence of who had accessed the data during the AI processing workflow.
+The supervisory failure wasn’t that the AI did something wrong; it was that the firms couldn’t prove the AI had done everything right.

 How Do You Start Moving Sensitive Workflows On-Device?